 Heavily involved in the community, Bryant is a past president of the Kiwanis Club of Augusta.
 He is a past member of the United Way of the CSRA Board of Directors, a past president of the 100 Black Men of Augusta, Inc., and a past honorary chairman of the National Kidney Foundation of Georgia (1992).

 In 2012, the Augusta Kiwanis Club honored Bryant with the George B. Barrett Award, which is presented annually to the member who best embodies leadership qualities and civic contributions.
 Bryant also received the Paul Harris Fellow Award in August, 2011 from the Augusta Rotary Club.
 The award is the highest honor the club can bestow on a member.

-Bryant’s tenure at ASU also includes nine seasons as ASU’s men’s basketball head coach from 1988-1997.
-During his stint, the Jaguars posted 106 victories and enjoyed three straight 17-win seasons from 1991-94.
+Bryant’s tenure at GRU Augusta also includes nine seasons as the Jaguars’ men’s basketball head coach from 1988-1997.
+During his stint, the Jags posted 106 victories and enjoyed three straight 17-win seasons from 1991-94.
 He was named the Big South Coach-of-the-Year following the 1990-91 campaign.
 Prior to his arrival in Augusta, Bryant served as an assistant coach under Bill Foster at Clemson from 1977-84 and as an assistant coach and associate head coach under Foster at Miami (Fla.) from 1984-1988.

 Bryant is married to the former Patricia Sweeney of Piedmont, S.C.
-They have two daughters, Lauren Ashley (24), a graduate of Georgetown University and resident of Washington, D.C.; and Kristin Amanda (23), a recent graduate of Wake Forest University who now lives in Boston, Mass.
+They have two adult daughters, Lauren Ashley (24), a graduate of Georgetown University and resident of Washington, D.C.; and Kristin Amanda (23), a recent graduate of Wake Forest University who now lives in Boston, Mass.